Irish potato candies aren’t from Ireland.

 Making changes to a recipe can result in recipe failure.
 Any substitutions listed below are simple changes that I believe will work in this recipe, but results are not guaranteed.

-Pro tip: I like to roll all of my filling out before starting with the cinnamon to keep the cinnamon off my hands and prevent it from getting into the center of the candies.
-Once I roll them in the cinnamon, I roll them back and forth in the palms of my hands to make a more oval, potato-like shape.
+- Keep it clean: I like to roll all of my filling out before starting with the cinnamon to keep the cinnamon off my hands and prevent it from getting into the center of the candies.

 More St. Patrick’s Day recipes: corned beef and cabbage tacos / Guinness braised beef / vegan Irish soda bread / Irish shepherd’s pie